-Alex De Minaur, from Australia, is a professional tennis player currently ranked world No. 7 on the ATP Tour.
-He plays right-handed.
-His best ranking to date is No. 6.
-His professional career started in 2015.
+Alex De Minaur is a professional tennis player from Australia, currently ranked world No. 6 on the ATP Tour.
+He is right-handed.
+He began his professional career in 2015.

 Alex De Minaur won the title at Washington, also reaching the final at Rotterdam plus four semifinals, including Monte Carlo in 2025.
 A new career peak of No. 6 followed.
 On hard: a strong 39-16.
 On clay: 10-5.
 Alex De Minaur seized opportunities at 42% in pressure situations on return, clutched under pressure converting 43% of break chances, and maintained pressure winning 57% on second serve delivery.